CCBDA-UPC/Cloud-Computing-QuickStart/Quick-Start-Markdown.md

 ```

 ```
-No language indicated, so no syntax highlighting.
+No language indicated, therefore no syntax highlighting.
 But let's throw in a &lt;b&gt;tag&lt;/b&gt;.
 ```
 </code></pre>